 Join us for lunch five days a week.
-Please see our daily lunch menu.
+Please view our newsletter to see the daily lunch menu.
 To sign-up please call us at 617-796-1660.

 Council on Aging

 The Council on Aging (COA) is a group of interested volunteers, appointed by the mayor, to serve the needs of and improve the quality of life for all Newton Seniors focusing on advocacy education, outreach, and legislation.
 The Council on Aging is composed of 9 commissioners and 29 Advisory Board members.
 Among the members are citizens and service providers.
 They support the work and mission of the other components of the department as well as act as citizen advocates.
 The COA and Advisory Board holds open meetings the 4th Tuesday of each month at 7:00 p.m. at the senior center.
 Reach the COA through Department Head, Jayne Colino, at 617-796-1671 or email.